Published: Our paper on machine learning applied to quantum error correction [September 2018]

 Our paper on neural networks discovering quantum error correction strategies has just been published.
 It has appeared in Physical Review X. There was a press release by the Max Planck Society: “Artificial Intelligence controls Quantum Computers“.

 Workshop: Current trends in open and nonequilibrium quantum optical systems [July 2018]

-From July 16th to 18th we will host a workshop on the broad topic of open and nonequilibrium quantum optical systems.
-We have invited some of the leading scientists in the field, who will contribute to a diverse event covering from the most abstract to the most applied aspects.
-We are looking forward for your contribution to make it an even more varied and dynamical workshop!
+From July 16th to 18th we hosted a workshop on the broad topic of open and nonequilibrium quantum optical systems.
+We invited some of the leading scientists in the field, who contributed to a diverse event covering from the most abstract to the most applied aspects.
+Thank you to all whose contributions made it a varied and dynamical workshop!

 Find all the details in the official page.